 Nutritional Therapy is an evidence-based form of care which is patient-centred.
-When paying for a Nutritional Therapy consultation, you pay for practitioner time to listen to you, evaluate your symptoms and medical history as well as research the best strategies to suit your individual circumstances.
 You can expect to receive exclusive attention and personal advice.
-Nutritional Therapists dedicate their TIME to understand you and you can see that in every consultation.
+Nutritional Therapists dedicate their time to understand you and you can see that in every consultation.
 More than diet recommendations, a Nutritional Therapist can teach you how to make sense of your symptoms in order to work with your body in the best way to improve quality of life.
 You can expect to be seen as a whole person and therefore receive holistic care.

 Practitioners take in consideration:

 - emotional influences

 - personal circumstances (including work pressures and home life)